The NSW Government will introduce a 12-month trial drug checking program at selected music festivals from early 2025.

-The drug checking services will allow people attending music festivals to test small samples of substances intended for personal use for purity, potency, and adulterants.
+The drug checking services will allow people attending selected music festivals to test small samples of substances intended for personal use.
+Qualified health staff will provide a rapid evaluation of the main components of the substance and an indication of potency where possible.

 The purpose of drug checking services at festivals is to reduce risks and harms associated with illicit drug use.

-Qualified health staff will provide people with information along with a harm reduction advice.
+Trained peers and health workers will provide people with information along with a harm reduction advice.
 This information can help people make informed decisions and minimise drug related harms and deaths.

 The trial will provide drug checking services for up to 12 music festivals and events in NSW for 12 months starting in early 2025.

-NSW Health will consult with the music festival industry and harm reduction organisations when selecting which events to include in the trial.
+NSW Health is consulting with the music festival industry and harm reduction organisations when selecting which events to include in the trial.

 The trial will be independently evaluated to inform future program development.